Westpac Airpoints World Mastercard Review

 - Be a New Zealand citizen or permanent resident

 - Have an appropriate regular income to meet repayments

 Westpac needs to verify your identity and income once your application has been approved.
 To do this, you need to visit a branch with the following documents:

 - Photo ID: A valid passport or driver’s licence

 - Proof of address: A recent bank statement, government-issued letter or utility bill

-- Proof of income: Westpac recommends providing three months’ of bank statements from your main transactional account.
-This should be the account where your income is credited.
+- Proof of income: Westpac recommends providing three months of bank statements from your main transactional account, which should be the account where your income is credited.

-Depending on your individual circumstances, other documentation may be required – for example, if you are a foreign tax resident of another country.
-Westpac will advise you if this is the case.
+Other documentation may be required depending on your circumstances – for example, if you are a foreign tax resident of another country.
+Westpac advises you if this is the case.